XojiakbarXusanbaev/Midnight-Cinema/README.md

+## ⚠️ Attention this script has been cut to prevent copying of the script.
+If you are interested in the project Write to me Telegram: @Xojiakbar9447

 # 🎥 Midnight Cinema Bot

 **Midnight Cinema Bot** — bu Telegram-kinobot bo‘lib, foydalanuvchilarga filmlar qidirish, ko‘rish va boshqarish imkonini beradi.
 Bot keng film bazasiga ega bo‘lib, qulay navigatsiya va aqlli qidiruv tizimi bilan jihozlangan.